 Maps: Google (requires VPN in China), Chinese Map

 If you’re a fan of fine clothing, the second market is going to be your dream come true.
-In a city as fast paced as Shanghai, everything changes rapidly!
-However, the Qi Pu Road Fabric Market (七浦路服装市场）has been operating in Shanghai since the 1980’s!
-It started with cheap low-quality goods back when it opened, but after some real investing in 2001, it grew into one of the biggest clothing wholesale markets.
+In a city as fast-paced as Shanghai, everything changes rapidly.
+However, the Qi Pu Road Fabric Market (七浦路服装市场has been operating in Shanghai since the 1980s.
+It started with cheap low-quality goods back when it opened, but after some real investment in 2001, it grew into one of the biggest clothing wholesale markets.

-Offerings vary from daily clothes, to expensive brand name streetwear to high-end tailor made clothes.
+Offerings vary from day clothes to expensive brand name streetwear to high-end tailor-made items.
 You can easily spend a whole day exploring this market.
 This should be planned as part of a day trip.
 We recommend trying a different market for those who have limited time and don’t want to spend a whole day here.

 For those who don’t want to spend a whole day at the market, opt for the Yu Garden Market (豫园商城) – This market is close to one of the most historic tourist attractions in Shanghai – the Yu Garden.
-Built in the 1500’s, this garden was based on southern Chinese garden architecture style and has only been open to the public since 1961.
-It has become a favorite and as a result the busiest tourist attractions in all of Shanghai.
+Built in the 1500s, this garden was based on southern Chinese garden architecture style and has only been open to the public since 1961.
+It has become the busiest tourist attraction in all of Shanghai.